 Artists Equity was founded in 1949 as part of a national non-profit organization for professional fine artists.
 Governed by an all-volunteer board of working artists, our purpose is to work collectively with individual visual artists, as well as with other organizations, throughout the greater Philadelphia area to address the concerns of the profession.
 In 1997, the Philadelphia Chapter voted to become an independent organization to better serve the needs of its members and community.

-Artists who founded AE knew that the profession needed a trade association improve economic and working conditions for fine artists.
+The artists who founded Artists Equity knew that the profession needed a trade association improve economic and working conditions for fine artists.
 Distinguished artists, past and present who have been members of AE include Benton Spruance, Sam Maitin, Ethel Lunenfeld, and many others.

 Current Goals and Programs